-Exploring God's Word: This little booklet encourages your students to continue discovering Jesus in the pages of Scripture for weeks after VBS has finished.
+Exploring God's Word: This little booklet encourages your students to continue studying God's Word for weeks after VBS has finished.
 It features a daily question and answer found in the Scripture verse.
-You or the time keepers can pass out one of these to each student on the last day of class at dismissal.
+You or the leaders can pass out one of these to each student on the last day of class at dismissal.
 Available in packs of 10 (11-6-075).